decent-im/prosody-modules/mod_muc_http_auth/README.md

 -- muc_http_auth_enabled_for = {"teaparty"}
 -- muc_http_auth_disabled_for = {"teaparty"}
 ```
-If none or both are found, all rooms in the MUC component will have this module enabled.
+If none is set, all rooms in the MUC component will have this module enabled.

 Note: Use the node part of the MUC jid for these lists.
 Example: